VIDEO FORENSIC ANALYST - Career Preparation

 enhancement (e.g. here),

-so I will not labor those points here.
+so I will not labor that point here.
 The actual results of audio or

 video enhancement will depend upon the analyst's methods, applied